DorianLacaisse/DSI-projects/README.md

 1. **Airport flights delays**
 _key words:
 PostgreSQL | Principal Component Analysis | Supervised Machine Learning | Clustering methods | K-means | Hierarchical Clustering | Density-Based Spatial Clustering_

+1. **Capstone - personal project - Building a tool to assess the likelihood of success for opening a restaurant**
+_This longer project involve several techniques.
+The README file inside the folder explains the entire approach.
+The folder is constantly updated as the project is still ongoing._